errorforreal/notion-leetcode-chromeExtn/README.md

-# 🚀 LeetNode — LeetCode to Notion Auto DSA Workspace
+# 🚀 LeetNote — LeetCode to Notion Auto DSA Workspace

 ## 📌 Overview
-LeetNode is a Chrome Extension + Backend system that automatically converts solved LeetCode problems into **structured, revision-ready notes** inside Notion.
+LeetNote is a Chrome Extension + Backend system that automatically converts solved LeetCode problems into **structured, revision-ready notes** inside Notion.

 It removes the friction of manual note-taking and helps developers **retain patterns, track mistakes, and build long-term understanding**.